- Ages 0-12

 Yes, there is an onsite restaurant.

-Nelson's Column has not told us if they are fully wheelchair friendly.
+No, Nelson's Column is not wheelchair friendly.

 Nelson's Column has not told us if they are dog friendly.